 Certain circumstances make insurance legally mandatory in Texas:

-Texas operates as a non-subscriber state for workers’ compensation, meaning private employers can opt out.
+Texas is a non-subscriber state for workers’ compensation, meaning most private employers can choose whether to carry coverage.
 However, this decision comes with significant legal and financial risks that most insurance experts advise against.

 Contract and Lease Requirements